-Dripline Depth for Tomato
+Dripline depth for tomato

-Various dripline depths have been compared in a few studies for SDI tomato production (Schwankl et al., 1990; Machado et al., 2003, 2005).
-Seed germination of directseeded processing tomato at a seeding depth of 0.038 m averaged 219% better at dripline depths of 0.15 and 0.23 m than at 0.30 m (Schwankl et al., 1990) when averaged over three seedling irrigation rates on a Yolo clay loam soil in California.
+Various dripline depths have been compared in a few studies for SDI tomato production (Schwankl et al., 1990; Machado et al., 2003 and 2005).
+Seed germination of direct-seeded processing tomato at a seeding depth of 0.038 m averaged 219% better at dripline depths of 0.15 and 0.23 m than at 0.30 m (Schwankl et al., 1990) when averaged over three seedling irrigation rates on a Yolo clay loam soil in California.
 The authors concluded that acceptable tomato stands could be achieved with SDI as the sole source of irrigation for germination.
 In some areas, sprinkler irrigation is used for tomato crop establishment, so using SDI for this purpose would be less of a concern.
-No significant differences were reported for dripline depths of 0.2 and 0.4 m for tomato production on sand for two studies in Portugal (Machado et al., 2003, 2005), although they did report conflicting results for SDI and DI comparisons (table 1).
-In the sixteen studies (table 2), the average depth was 0.27 m, with a dripline depth range of 0.15 to 0.25 m being most common.
-There has been increased use of transplants for processing tomato in California, and the transplanting process would probably not rely solely on SDI for crop establishment.
+No significant differences were reported for dripline depths of 0.2 and 0.4 m for tomato production on sand for two studies in Portugal (Machado et al., 2003 and 2005) although they did report conflicting results for SDI and DI comparisons (Table 1).
+In the sixteen studies (Table 2), the average depth was 0.27 m with a dripline depth range of 0.15 to 0.25 m being most common.
+There has been increased use of transplants for processing tomato in California and the transplanting process would probably not rely solely on SDI for crop establishment.

-Salinity Management for Tomato
+Salinity management for tomato

-Soil and water source salinity can be a constraint in tomato production, and SDI can potentially help manage salinity.
-Little correlation was found for processing tomato yield and soil salinity level for SDI in a study in California (Hanson and May, 2003a).
-The authors concluded that soil salinity with SDI may affect tomato yield less than with other irrigation methods.
-This could be because SDI provides a more consistent soil water environment than alternative systems.
-Tomato yields in that study were 12.9 to 22.6 Mg ha-1 greater with SDI than with sprinkler irrigation for similar irrigation amounts.
+Soil and water source salinity can be a constraint in tomato production and SDI can potentially help manage salinity.
+Little correlation was found for processing-tomato yield and soil salinity level for SDI in a study in California (Hanson and May, 2003a).
+They concluded that soil salinity under SDI may affect tomato yield less than with other irrigation methods.
+This could be because SDI is providing a more consistent soil water environment in the soil than alternative systems.
+Tomato yields in this study were 12.9 to 22.6 Mg/ha greater with SDI than with sprinkler irrigation for similar irrigation amounts.
 Sodium and chloride accumulations were reduced in tomato plant tissues with SDI compared to DI on a silty clay soil in Tunisia, resulting in greater leaf area and chlorophyll for the SDI tomato plants (Kahlaoui et al., 2011).
-Less salt accumulation was present in the active root zone, and denser root systems formed with SDI than with DI for tomato on a calcareous soil in Egypt (El-Gindy and El-Araby, 1996).
+Less salt accumulation was present in the active root zone and denser root systems occurred with SDI than with DI for tomato on a calcareous soil in Egypt (El-Gindy and El-Araby, 1996).
 This was attributed to better soil water redistribution within the root zone.
-Greater horizontal movement of the water occurred with larger 4 L h-1 emitters, compared with greater downward movement for 2 L h-1 emitters.
-However, there was still an expressed concern that SDI may cause excessive salt accumulation in the seed and transplant zone for the next crop.
-The management of crop location with respect to dripline location can be important for even moderately saline water with SDI systems that are used for multiple years, unless periodic leaching is provided.
+Greater horizontal movement of the water occurred with larger 4 L/h emitters compared with greater downward movement for 2 L/h emitters.
+However, there was still an expressed concern that SDI may cause an excessive salt accumulation in the seed and transplant zone for the next crop.
+The management of crop location with respect to dripline location can be important for even moderately saline waters with SDI systems that are used for multiple years unless periodic leaching is provided.
 Root activity was limited to the wetted soil volume for drip-irrigated tomato on a sandy soil, but the rooting patterns were different for fresh and saline water (Ben-Asher and Silberbush, 1992).
 When freshwater was used, a relatively high root density occurred around the periphery of the wetted volume, but with saline water limited root activity existed at the periphery.
-In summarizing the studies listed here, it appears that with precise management SDI can be appreciably better than other irrigation systems for use with saline water for tomato production.
+In summarizing the studies listed here, it appears that with precise management SDI can be appreciably better than other irrigation systems for use with saline waters for tomato production.

-Summary of SDI for Tomato
+Summary of SDI for tomato